- Duration: 1 year

 The MSc Eco-Cities is an innovative programme, which provides you with the skills to develop environmentally friendly urban projects, while reducing the impact of climate change.

-The MSc Eco Cities course addresses how cities can be planned and built to promote low carbon lifestyles.
-You will explore how ecological development can mitigate climate change and promote more sustainable ways of living.
+The MSc Eco-Cities programme addresses how cities can be planned and built to promote low carbon lifestyles, mitigate climate change and promote sustainable ways of living.

-The course addresses the serious and complex questions of how cities can be planned and managed in a more resource efficient way.
-These include:
+Study with us and address the serious and complex questions of how cities can be planned and managed in a more resource efficient way, including:

 - What is a low carbon and ecological (sustainable) city?